 Exercise.
 According to health experts, it’s the panacea that can cure almost everything that ails you.
-There’s hardly a condition out there that can’t be helped by simply getting your body to move more.
-But when you’re living with diabetes and struggling to cope with the day-to-day symptoms, sometimes getting that all-important exercise is much tougher than it seems.
+There’s hardly a condition out there that can’t be helped by simply getting your Healthy Body to move more.
+But when you’re Healthy Living with diabetes and struggling to cope with the day-to-day symptoms, sometimes getting that all-important exercise is much tougher than it seems.

 Still, the Canadian Diabetes Association recommends people with diabetes get at least 150 minutes of moderate-to-vigorous intensity exercise a week.
-Regular exercise can help Type II diabetics in particular by improving the body’s sensitivity to insulin and helping manage blood glucose levels.
+Regular exercise can help Type II diabetics in particular by improving the Healthy Body’s sensitivity to insulin and helping manage blood glucose levels.

 Getting enough exercise may be easier than you think – if you do it right.
 Try some of these tips from the Canadian Diabetes Association.

 Yes, 150 minutes of exercise a week sounds daunting, but once you break it down it can be quite manageable.
 Often, that recommendation could simply mean 30 minutes of exercise five days a week.

 If you don’t think you can manage that, consider that recent research has shown breaking up exercise into 10-minute chunks several times a day can provide the same health benefits as 30 minutes of continuous exercise.
 That might mean you park your car 10 minutes farther from the office and take a lunchtime walk with co-workers.

 While 150 minutes per week is the recommended amount of exercise, you don’t have to start there.
 Start slowly, doing 10 minutes or so a day, and work your way up to the full 30 minutes.
 And be sure to check with your doctor before starting any exercise program, particularly if you have been inactive for a while.